 ENGLISH READING CIRCLE – SHORT STORY OF THE MONTH ANALYSIS: “THE MINISTER’S BLACK VEIL” BY NATHANIEL HAWTHORNE

-This month's story, Nathaniel Hawthorne's “The Minister's Black Veil,” was first published in 1832, then republished in 1837 in Twice-Told Tales, a collection of the author's short stories.
+This month’s story, Nathaniel Hawthorne’s “The Minister’s Black Veil,” was first published in 1832, then republished in 1837 in Twice-Told Tales, a collection of the author’s short stories.
 In his review of this collection, Edgar Allen Poe referred to Hawthorne, who was not widely celebrated at the time, as a writer of “extraordinary genius.”
-Given the gloom that the two stories so far read in our circle share, Poe's praise should perhaps not be surprising.
-And time has, after all, come him correct; Hawthorne's place in him in the American canon is now assured.
-His work by him, unlike that of many of his contemporaries by him, retains its resonance almost two hundred years later.
+Given the gloom that the two stories so far read in our circle share, Poe’s praise should perhaps not be surprising.
+And time has, after all, proven him correct; Hawthorne’s place in the American canon is now assured.
+His work, unlike that of many of his contemporaries, retains its resonance almost two hundred years later.

 See you at the colloquium next Tuesday,